ImaanBontle/SDV-immersive-weathers/README.md

 *[Skip to installation](#getting-started) or [share your feedback][discussions-tab].*

-Have you ever yearned for some way to add nuance or realism to Stardew's' weather?
+Have you ever yearned for some way to add more nuance or realism to Stardew's' weather?
 Or felt saddened at the general lack of weather mods for Stardew?
 Well, the dry spell is finally over!

 **Introducing: Immersive Weathers!**